py-smart-gardena/hass-gardena-smart-system/README.md

 5. Click on "+Connect new API" and connect the Authentication API and the GARDENA smart system API.

-6. Copy your Application Key, this is what you need when you add the integration in Home Assistant.
+6. Copy your Application Key and Application secret, this is what you need when you add the integration in Home Assistant.

 ## Supported devices